-Across the entire firm, 34% of our consultants are female and 66% are male, guiding us on track to reach our gender parity target by Michaelmas Term of the 2022/23 academic year.
+Across the entire firm, 40% of our consultants are female and 60% are male, placing us on track to reach our gender parity target by the 2023/24 academic year.

-Given the LSE's internationally diverse student body, we are proud to have a multitude of religion being represented at Castore Consulting.
+Given the LSE's internationally diverse student body, we are proud to have a multitude of religions being represented at Castore Consulting.

 Whilst 48% of our consultants identified as having no religion, the remaining 52% consisted of a mixture of different faiths.